Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 - You can also push a variable into an array

 ##### array.includes(item)
 - Say you have an array containing some numbers and you would like to check if that array **includes** (contains) a certain number.
-This means, that you want to go through every item of that array and check if a certain number exists
+This means, that you want to go through every item of that array and check if a certain number exists, returning a boolean
+-   `array.includes(item)` allows you to check whether the `item` exists inside the `array`.
+-   `array.includes(item)` returns a boolean.
+-   `array.includes(item)` returns `true` when the item is found inside the array.
+-   `array.includes(item)` returns `false` when the item is NOT found inside the array.